PynPoint/PynPoint/docs/mailing.rst

 Mailing List
 ============

-The PynPoint mailing list is used to announce new functionalities, modules, and other updates.
+The PynPoint mailing list is used to announce new functionalities, pipeline modules, and other updates.
 The mailing list can be joined by sending a blank email to pynpoint-join@lists.phys.ethz.ch.

 The mailing list can be consulted for suggestions and questions about PynPoint by sending an email to pynpoint@lists.phys.ethz.ch.